Carlton Cuse: Lost (2004–2010)

 Lost was the first program with an official TV podcast, with the showrunners breaking down episodic details weekly.
 Lindelof and Cuse helped start the trend of showrunners becoming celebrities, often as prominent as the actors themselves in TV series.

 Cuse says he wanted to use other media to tell stories that would never make it onto the network show.
 Cuse and Lindelof created the first alternative reality game (ARG) that connected as a narrative into a network TV show.
 Cuse believes this ARG redefined the way in which the internet and a TV show could be integrated, and broke new ground in how a TV show could be marketed.
 Lost was also the first TV network series show to create original content for mobile phones.
 Their last ARG, Dharma Wants You‚ won an Emmy in 2009 for Creative Achievement in Interactive Media.

 The Writers Guild of America, in citing Lost as one of the 101 Best Written TV Series, described the show as "A pastiche of genres...co-mingled to intoxicating effect...[pushing] the idea of how much narrative ground you could cover in television...The ingenuous structure worked both as drama and metaphor.
 The emotional and psychological mapping of the characters conversed with the show's more elusive map, the one that would get the castaways off the island."

+In May 2023, Cuse and Lindelof were accused of fostering a "toxic workplace" by several cast members and writers during their tenure on Lost.
+Lindelof acknowledged responsibility for creating the culture and apologized, citing his personal failings during this time period.

+As Lost marked its 20th anniversary in September of 2024, numerous retrospectives highlighted the show's profound impact on television and its enduring success.
+The Wrap noted the innovative storytelling, the blend of high-concept mysteries and deep character development, which set new standards for TV narratives.
+In addition, USA Today wrote that Lost fundamentally altered the TV viewing experience and the way audience consumed television, saying, "These days, watching a show and then listening to podcasts, reading recaps and browsing subreddits that pick the episode apart is simply how we consume it.
+While certain aspects of that ritual existed before 2004, Lost played a significant role in cementing this process of consumption for the mainstream viewer."
+The 20th anniversary also brought a resurgence of popularity, The Hollywood Reporter notes Lost finishing the week of October 21-27, 2024 as the #1 show among library series on all the streaming services.